Woman Hit With Baseball Bat In Edgewater Parking Lot Brawl, Hudson Trio Charged

 They also seized the alleged assailant, Gerard Soriano, 27, of North Bergen after reviewing surveillance video and interviewing witnesses, he said.

-The officers were arresting both when Albuka’s sister, Bridget Albuja, 26, of West New York assaulted one of them, Martin said.
+The officers were arresting both when Albuja’s sister, Bridget Albuja, 26, of West New York assaulted one of them, Martin said.

 Gerard Soriano – who records show has a criminal record in Bergen County dating back to 2013 -- was charged with aggravated assault with a deadly weapon and other weapons-related offenses.